uecode/qpush-bundle/docs/iron-mq-provider.rst

 ^^^^^^^^^^^^^^^

-The IronMQ Provider uses its Push Queues to notify subscribers of new queued messages with out needing to continually poll the queue.
+The IronMQ Provider uses its Push Queues to notify subscribers of new queued messages without needing to continually poll the queue.

 Using a Push Queue is optional with this provider and its possible to use simple Pull queues by utilizing the provided Console Command (``uecode:qpush::receive``)